-"I'd best head off to Potions, sir," Harry said after a moment of heavy silence.
+"I'd best head off to Potions, sir," Harry said after a moment of uncomfortable silence.
 "Thanks for finding my essay," he added with a hesitant grin.
-"You're right; I wouldn't want to face Professor Snape without it.
+"You're right- I wouldn't want to face Professor Snape without it.
 He doesn't care for me much as is."

 Lupin nodded slowly at this.
-"Of course, of course," he murmured, almost to himself.
-"Well, I'll see you again soon Harry.
+"Of course," he murmured, almost to himself.
+"Well, I'll see you again soon, Harry.
 Don't forget to do the readings for our next lesson."

 "I won't, Professor," Harry promised.
 "Thanks again."
-Turning to leave the room, he hesitated for a moment, remembering his previous thoughts.
+Turning to leave the room, he hesitated for a moment, remembering his previous musings.
 Now, his concerns seemed rather silly.
-Lupin didn't seem angry or disappointed in him in the least.
+Lupin didn't seem angry or disappointed with him in the least.
 Rather, the Professor acted friendly, and seemed eager to help.
 Frowning slightly, Harry paused at the door to the classroom, questions storming through his head.

 Curiosity and confusion won over conflict.
 Mustering up his courage, Harry turned back around.
 "Professor Lupin," he spat out quickly, before he could change his mind.
 "Do you mind if I ask you a quick question?"

 The professor looked up from his papers in surprise, but after a moment, smiled gently.
 "Not at all," he replied.

 Harry swallowed.
 "Well… I was just wondering why you didn't let me fight the Boggart in class today.
 I mean, I don't really care or anything, but everyone else got to, and I know I could have done it if you'd let me, and I don't mean to sound bratty or anything but I just thought that maybe-"